nickl111/beerlogger/readme.md

 To help with this a bit I weighted my airlock lid with a couple of large washers (weight to follow).

 ## Usage
-Now you should now have a service on your pi logging constantly to a sqlite database and producing pretty graphs at http://[yourpiip]:8336/.
+Now you should now have a service on your pi logging constantly to a sqlite database and producing pretty graphs.
 It is pretty much fire and forget, but don't forget your data is on the pi, not in the cloud.
 If you reclaim the pi for something else and want to keep the data you will need to move it (/usr/share/beerlog by default).
 ### LEDs
 After a little dance on start up the green led should be on when the service is running (it's enabled on boot by default so this should be always and systemd should recover it if something unexpected happens).
 It will unflash every minute when a temperature reading is taken.
 The orange LED flashes whenever a bloop is detected.
 The red LED will only come on if an error is detected.
 Your first (and hopefully only) step in troubleshooting this is to turn it off and then on again.
 Restarting the service/losing power will not affect the data other than missing a few readings.

 ### Web Interface
 It's basic at the moment but usable and it should be largely self explanatory.
+Go to http://[yourpiip]:8336/ and browse around.
+"Monitor" shows you constant monitoring whereas "Session" will only show you what has happened in a given session.
+It is a Work in Progress atm.

 ## Implementation Details
 The bloop counter is a simple incrementer and will reset to 0 every time the service restarts.
 If you're reading the output from the db directly you need to look at the difference between readings rather than the absolute value (and obviously extrapolate when the reading is less than the previous one).